Skip to Main Content

 Sign me up!

-2. Day of GivingTuesday: Fundraising Emails
+2. On GivingTuesday: Fundraising Emails

 Your day-of-event emails should:

 • Include a call to action.
-Once you’ve shared a success story, make sure you ask people to make similar success stories possible for your other clients.
+Once you’ve shared a success story, ask people to make similar success stories possible for your other clients.
 Be explicit: Ask people to donate!
 Make sure it’s easy to act, too.
 Include multiple links to your GivingTuesday donation form so it’s easy for donors to give once they’ve read your message.
 Before the big day, make a test donation on that form to double-check that it works properly, isn’t confusing, and can be completed quickly.

 • Today’s the Day!
-Can You Help Us?
+Are You In?

-• Celebrate GivingTuesday with Us!
+• Celebrate GivingTuesday With Us!

-3. Day of GivingTuesday: Post-Donation Receipt
+3. On GivingTuesday: Post-Donation Receipt

 In your receipt, be sure to include: